Pearlized Paint Is the Secret to These Jewel-Like Easter Eggs—Here's How to Make Them

-This project can be made with real or faux eggs; if you plan to keep the eggs as a permanent Easter decor piece, ceramic eggs are the way to go.
-You can find these at most craft stores in the montsh leading up to the holiday.
-To make this projejct with real eggs, start by piercing tiny holes on opposite ends of the egg.
-Poke a hole in the egg yolk, the blow the inside of the egg into a bowl.
+This project can be made with real or faux eggs; if you plan to keep the eggs as permanent Easter decor, inexpensive ceramic eggs (like these DIY Ceramic Eggs, $9.99 per dozen, Oriental Trading) are the way to go.
+You can find these at most crafts stores in the months leading up to the holiday.
+To make this project with real eggs, start by blowing out uncooked eggs.
+Pierce tiny holes on opposite ends of the egg using a crafts knife.
+Use a pin to poke a hole in the egg yolk to break it up, then use a bulb syringe to gently empty the insides of the egg into a bowl.

-Choose several colors of pearlized paint and prepare a soft sponge; you'll also want to have a small bowl of water handy.
+Choose several colors of pearlized paint (we used Martha Stewart Crafts® Multi-Surface Pearl Acrylic Craft Paint, $3.19, Michaels) and prepare a soft sponge; you'll also want to have a small bowl of water handy.
 Experiment with different color combinations for your eggs.
 The pearlized paint will blend differently than regular paint, so try a few combinations on a tester egg.
-We found that blending white with two colors worked well; we added two main colors and sponged white over the top to blend the colors and finish the pearlized look.
+We found that blending white with two complimentary colors worked well; we added two main colors and sponged white over the top to blend the colors and finish the pearlized look.
 We made our eggs in these color combinations; yellow, white, and pink; yellow, white, and green; pink, white, and lavender; lavender, white, and blue; and blue, white, and green.